marvinwu/canner/doc/md/usage/usage.md

-Using `docgr` to generate your one page webpage you will have create a file called `docgr.json`
+Using `canner` to generate your one page webpage you will have create a file called `canner.json`

 The main two key in the object is `layout`, `filename`, `basic`.